Dosage form: injection, solution

 How Supplied/Storage and Handling

-Busulfan Injection is packaged as a sterile solution in 10 mL single-use clear glass vials each containing 60 mg of busulfan at a concentration of 6 mg per mL for intravenous use.
-NDC 51817-170-01
+Busulfan Injection is supplied as a sterile solution in 10 mL clear glass vials:

 Storage and Handling

-Unopened vials of Busulfan Injection must be stored under refrigerated conditions between 2°C to 8°C (36°F to 46°F).
+Unopened vials of Busulfan Injection must be stored under refrigerated conditions between 2° to 8°C (36° to 46°F).
+Discard unused portion.

 Busulfan Injection diluted in 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP is stable at room temperature (25°C) for up to 8 hours but the infusion must be completed within that time.

-Busulfan Injection diluted in 0.9% Sodium Chloride Injection, USP is stable at refrigerated conditions (2°C to 8°C) for up to 12 hours but the infusion must be completed within that time.
+Busulfan Injection diluted in 0.9% Sodium Chloride Injection, USP is stable at refrigerated conditions (2° to 8°C) for up to 12 hours but the infusion must be completed within that time.

 Busulfan Injection is a cytotoxic drug.
 Follow applicable special handling and disposal procedures1.